Fluid rendering

 Determines the material used to render the fluid.
 Obi comes with two materials intended for opaque and transparent fluids, and you can use your own custom material too.

 The included opaque material works in all render pipelines, provided that you add your pipeline as a target in ShaderGraph.
 The transparent one works in both the built-in pipeline and URP, however HDRP has much better transparent/refractive shading capabilities out of the box so you should use a custom transparent shader in HDRP.
-For information on how to write a custom shader, see Custom fluid shaders at the end of this page.
+For information on how to write a custom shader, see Custom fluid shaders at the end of this page, and a video on how to create and set up a custom shader for HDRP.

 Opaque fluid